Theory Facility, Molecular Foundry

 2001 MPhys, Trinity College, University of Oxford

 - Dr. Ranjan Mannige (May 2012-).
-Ranjan is working to understand the structure, dynamics and uses of peptoid nanomaterials, in collaboration with Ron Zuckermann, Molecular Foundry.
+Ranjan is working to understand the structure, dynamics and uses of peptoid nanomaterials, in collaboration with Ron Zuckermann.
+Ranjan is funded by DTRA.

 - Katie Klymko (Oct 2012-).
-Katie is working in collaboration with our group and with Phill Geissler, at UC Berkeley, to understand self-assembly "far" from equilibrium.
+Katie works with our group and with Phill Geissler, at UC Berkeley, to understand pattern formation in driven and growing systems.